 Connecting these 10 impressive masterpieces on a walking tour is not only possible, it is also highly recommended.

-This tour will also provide an opportunity to immerse yourself in a gritty unadulterated section of the city.
-Leave your expectations behind, keep an open mind, put your walking shoes on, and embark on this historically diverse neighborhood before it gets completely gentrified.
+Leave your expectations behind, keep an open mind, put on your walking shoes, and embark on this historically diverse neighborhood before it becomes completely gentrified.

 SAN FRANCISCO STREET ART WALKING TOUR: MISSION MURALS